-*- coding: utf-8 -*-

 are applied to the beam signal as well as the data before starting

 processing.
-Default is False which means the beam signal is used
+If False the beam signal is used directly in all cross-correlations.

 :param robust_stack_window: Provide an explicity `TimeWindow` used for